pau13-loop/DeLorean-Rental-OLOO-JS/doc/questions-and-answers.md

 [***README***](../README.md)

-1. El modulo resource nos lo podemos ahorrar ???
-Ya que en principio el la logica de Ollivaners habiamos creado uno ya que el controller actuaba como el router y el resource de Ollivanders actuaria como el controller de node.
-We can save the resource module ?
+1. We can save the resource module ?
 Because in Ollivanders logic we have created one and the controller in my opinion would act as the router and the Ollivanders resource would act as the node controller.
 I'm I right ?
 (Ollivanders is a reference of a project from the first year of Software Development)

 > Yes, we can save the logic from the resources layer because in Ollivanders project the routers layer was missing